 So maybe they don't have enough of the specialized ones at that distance.

-I feel like the numbers should be just doubling every 30 days, because they all know that winning is almost entirely a question of how fast you could and how capable your drones are, how fast can you build them, and how capable of they are.
+I feel like the numbers should be just doubling every 30 days because they all know that winning is almost entirely a question of how fast you can and how capable your drones are.

-Given that we know that's the plan, uh are they really not able to put hundreds of drones in the air against refineries every day?
+Given that we know that's the plan, Are they really not able to put hundreds of drones in the air against refineries every day?

-So it makes me wonder what it what it is I don't know about what's going on over there.
+So it makes me wonder what it is I don't know about what's going on over there.

 Probably a lot.

-Meanwhile, Estonia released a map showing uh the Russian military had apparently intentionally violated Estonian airspace.
+Meanwhile, Estonia released a map showing the Russian military had apparently intentionally violated Estonian airspace.

-Uh the belief is that Russia is You know, rattling a saber and scaring them and making them see that you know they have military dominance over Estonia, which of course they do.
+The belief is that Russia is rattling a saber and scaring them and making them see that they have military dominance over Estonia, which of course they do.

 So Estonia is actually a real advanced country.

-So in case you wondered if it's possible, yeah.
+So in case you wondered if it's possible, yeah, Estonia does it.

 I don't see anybody complaining.